 Social Emotional Mental Health (SEMH)

 We place a very high priority on support for the mental health and emotional wellbeing of our children, staff and families.
-Our Relationships and Health Education curriculum and ethos contribute to an established whole school approach to promoting and supporting mental health.
+Our PSHE curriculum as well as our whole school ethos contribute to an established whole school approach to promoting and supporting mental health.

-Children across school take part in regular lessons relating to mental health and emotional wellbeing - see the MindMate theme within our Relationships and Heath Education curriculum.
+Children across school take part in regular lessons relating to mental health and emotional wellbeing - see the MindMate theme within our PSHE curriculum.

 Future in Mind Strategy